William McCarty Little: Biography

+In 1891, Little was assigned to the US diplomatic mission to Spain regarding the commemoration of Christopher Columbus at the 1893 Chicago World's Fair.
+He worked closely with the special envoy, William Eleroy Curtis.

 Little was appointed as the commander of the Rhode Island Naval Militia in 1896 and returned to active duty during the Spanish–American War.
 During the war he served as the executive officer of the Naval Training Station in Newport.
 After the war he resumed his duties at the Naval War College.

 In recognition of his valuable contributions, by a special act of Congress, Little was promoted to the rank of captain on the retired list on 21 February 1903 and made a permanent faculty member at the Naval War College.

 In 1912 his lecture "The Strategic Naval War Game Or Chart Maneuver" was published by the United States Naval Institute.
 This article in Proceedings emphasized the importance for officers to train their intuitive judgment through visualization of strategic problems through charts, game boards, and small models.

 Captain Little was a member of the Naval Order of the United States.

 Captain Little retired from the Naval War College in January 1915 and died at his home in Newport on 12 March 1915.
 He was buried at St. Mary's Episcopal Cemetery in Portsmouth, Rhode Island.
 Admiral Luce died two years later; and was interred in an adjacent grave.
 Mahan had died a year before, after publicly recognizing McCarty Little's essential role in maintaining the Naval War College's continuity of purpose through the difficult early years.
 Admiral William Sims said: "...so long as we have a Naval War College, his name must always remain intimately associated with its best traditions."